hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 ![Cluster-2 Logs](/img/table4.png)

 # Step 4.
-Deploying a sample application :
+Deploying a sample application

-Now that SPIRE is federated and communication across clusters can be facilitated, let us deploy a sample application that verifies this functionality.
+Now that SPIRE is federated and communication across clusters can be facilitated, here's how you can deploy a sample application that verifies this functionality.

 ## 4.1 Deploy a resource in Cluster-1

-In Cluster 1, apply a new ClusterSpiffeID called federated that registers resources with the label **spiffe.io/spire-managed-identity=curl-greeter** that can be federated with cluster2.
-Create a resource called curl-greeter that has the label: **spiffe.io/spire-managed-identity=curl-greeter** and annotation: **inject.istio.io/templates=sidecar, spire**
+In Cluster 1, apply a new ClusterSpiffeID called ***federated*** that registers resources with the label **spiffe.io/spire-managed-identity=curl-greeter** that can be federated with cluster2.
+Create a resource called ***curl-greeter*** that has the label: **spiffe.io/spire-managed-identity=curl-greeter** and annotation: **inject.istio.io/templates=sidecar, spire**

 ```shellsession
 kubectl run curl-greeter --image=radial/busyboxplus:curl --labels="spiffe.io/spire-managed-identity=curl-greeter" --overrides='{ "apiVersion": "v1", "spec": { "template": {"metadata": {"annotations": { "inject.istio.io/templates":"sidecar,spire" } } }}}' -i --tty